'People look at you differently' - Braithwaite reveals what its like to play for Barca | Goal.com

 Martin Braithwaite says that people look at him differently now that he plays for Barcelona as the Danish forward admitted his life has changed off the field significantly since joining La Liga's leaders.

-Braithwaite joined Barcelona from Leganes in February via an emergency transfer, with Barca in desperate need of a forward due to several injuries.
+Braithwaite joined Barcelona from Leganes in February via an emergency transfer, with the Catalan club in desperate need of a forward due to several injuries.

 The forward made three appearances for Barca before La Liga was suspended due to the coronavirus outbreak, having scored eight goals in 24 matches for Leganes prior to making the move.